Global Payroll — 7 min

 Remote work, especially when paired with asynchronous working hours, allows employees to customize their personal experiences.
 J.D.
 Alex, in talent research at Stripe, says the things that many people enjoy about working in an office can actually be challenging for neurodivergent people.

-It’s important to note that neurodivergent employees are just as productive and enjoyable to work with as their neurotypical peers: they may simply need different, or more flexible, working conditions.
+Neurodivergent employees are just as productive and enjoyable to work with as their neurotypical peers.
+They may simply need different or more flexible working conditions.

 How does it present at work?
 Every autistic person is different, but a coworker on the spectrum may have trouble communicating or socializing with others.
-They may not be comfortable making eye contact and they might also have a difficult time understanding the implicit or unwritten rules of workplace social interaction.
+They may not be comfortable making eye contact, and they might also have a difficult time understanding the implicit or unwritten rules of workplace social interaction.
 (They might not easily recognize sarcasm, for example.)
-Explicit rules, however, people with ASC are more likely to follow to the letter.
-Individuals with ASC may be highly creative, display great focus, display attention to detail, and be strong visual learners.
+People with ASC are more likely to follow explicit rules to the letter.
+Individuals with ASC may be highly creative, display great focus, show attention to detail, and be strong visual learners.

 What is it?
 ADHD is a condition that impacts executive function — the mental skills that include working memory, flexible thinking, and self-control.
 People with ADHD have trouble paying attention, controlling impulsive behaviors, or staying organized.
 Don’t be surprised if a team member approaches you to inform you of their new ADHD diagnosis.
 While ADHD is often diagnosed in childhood, adult ADHD diagnoses are on the rise.
 This is potentially because many girls display ADHD symptoms differently, so women have historically been underdiagnosed.